Shell and Baker Hughes Venture going big on methane-hunting drones

 The operator also said the drone platform and its complementing software will increase its ability to find leaks and that in the future it hopes to use high-altitude drones that could cover larger areas with more ease.
 “This, in turn, will enable much quicker repair of leaks, reducing methane emissions and the related global warming impact,” the company said in a statement on its website.

 Shell noted that its leak-detection plan and onshore emission standards are stricter than what current regulations call for and that it is part of several other initiatives to spur the development of other emission-mitigation technologies.
-This includes participation in a project at the University of called ASTRA that is working to build a proof-of-concept network of methane sensors across the Permian.
+This includes participation in a project at the University of Texas called ASTRA that is working to build a proof-of-concept network of methane sensors across the Permian.

 Droneu Marketing Banner Ad 1